ayyjayy2/csci409sp20-week3/README.md

 project.

 - [Coastal Carolina University](https://coastal.edu)
-- This is bullet number two
+- This is the bullet number two
-- This is bullet number three
+- This is the bullet number three